argilla-io/argilla/docs/getting_started/setup&installation.rst

 .. note::
    Conda only installs the Python client of Rubrix.
-   This means, you have to launch the web app via docker or docker-compose.
+   This means, you have to launch the web app via :ref:`docker <launching-the-web-app-via-docker>` or :ref:`docker-compose <launching-the-web-app-via-docker-compose>`.

 2. Launch the web app
 ---------------------